prolearner/riccardograzzi.github.io/index.md

 ## News

 - **[Feb 2024]**  “Unlocking State-Tracking in Linear RNNs Through Negative Eigenvalues” has been accepted as an Oral at ICLR 2025.
 - **[Jan 2024]**  I gave two online seminars on “Unlocking State-Tracking in Linear RNNs Through Negative Eigenvalues”.
-[FlANN Seminar](https://youtu.be/mGtt4bJ4RiE?si=PmAqiNJQMdOxvqdY),  with a stronger focus on theory.
+[FLANN Seminar](https://youtu.be/mGtt4bJ4RiE?si=PmAqiNJQMdOxvqdY),  with a stronger focus on theory.
 [AutoML Seminar](https://youtu.be/E2qBhMmjspU?si=lScFUuZ59_c6rZCc), featuring Julien Siems, with a stronger focus on experiments.
 - **[Oct 2024]**  “Unlocking State-Tracking in Linear RNNs Through Negative Eigenvalues” has been accepted at the NeurIPS 2024 workshop Mathematics of Modern Machine Learning (M3L).
 - **[Oct 2024]**  “Unlocking State-Tracking in Linear RNNs Through Negative Eigenvalues” has been accepted at the NeurIPS 2024 workshop Mathematics of Modern Machine Learning (M3L).
 - **[May 2024]**  “Nonsmooth Implicit Differentiation: Deterministic and Stochastic Convergence Rates” has been accepted at ICML 2024.